 After a most distressing turn of events in El Camino: A Breaking Bad Movie — which include a touching and suspenseful reunion with his buddies, flashbacks of his torturous time in captivity, and having to commit two more murders — Jesse Pinkman (Aaron Paul) is safe and free in the Last Frontier.
 Yeah, Alaska!
 Or, yeah, writer-director Vince Gilligan, creator of the Emmy-winning series that introduced the world to the immature, sweet, broken Jesse Pinkman, lover of pizza and connoisseur of magnets!

-The Netflix film picks up after Jesse, driving his captor’s El Camino, smashes through the gates of the white-supremacist compound where he was enslaved in the last season of Breaking Bad.
+The film, which just premiered on AMC following its Netflix debut last October, picks up after Jesse, driving his captor’s El Camino, smashes through the gates of the white-supremacist compound where he was enslaved in the last season of Breaking Bad.
 What follows in El Camino is the story of how Jesse finally manages to pull himself out of the tragic chaos that became his life, after agreeing to a meth-cooking partnership with his former high-school teacher Walter White.
 Of course, his escape isn’t easy.

 But Gilligan told Vulture he almost wrote a different ending for Jesse’s story, one that would have made the show’s fans very, very sad (or very, very mad).
 Why did he change his mind?
 Because, he says, “sometimes you just got to give folks what they want.”
 Gilligan also discussed bringing back Walt (Bryan Cranston) for a flashback from the duo’s good old RV days, and why he chose Dr. Hook’s 1978 “Sharing the Night Together” to soundtrack the sociopathic adventures of Jesse Plemons’s Todd.